• Free shipping on all orders

 Image Credit: Micah, Pexels

 After treatment, it’s time for your dog to relax.
-It’s crucial for your dog to get enough sleep after lipoma removal surgery.
+It’s crucial for your dog to get enough rest after lipoma removal surgery.
 Some dogs may want to jump up and get back at it immediately.
 It’s important you don’t give in to this.
 The recovery period for your dog should be at least 10–14 days, regardless of how invasive the surgery was.
 Take time each day to observe the surgical site.
-If you notice any post-surgery complications, such as fluid buildup or infection, you should seek medical attention.
+If you notice any post-surgery complications, such as discharge, redness, fluid buildup, or signs of infection, you should seek medical attention.
 These are all things your vet can resolve easily—if you give them the heads up.

 Observe the incision site for redness, swelling, discharge, or pain.
 These are all signs that you should get more support.
 Contact your veterinarian if your dog hasn’t eaten, urinated, or defecated for 12-24 hours after surgery.
 Anesthesia can have a big impact on your dog’s whole body, and there might be some residual nausea and reduced appetite.